Scientific American and NYU Polytechnic School of Engineering take a quantum leap forward with our Next Generation Professional Learning program.

 Class Size: By keeping class size to about 30 students, our courses encourage active learning and participation.
 The number of students per class will vary depending on the popularity of each course.
 Scientific American and NYU are committed to providing a more personal educational experience than one would receive in a large lecture hall or MOOC.

-Time Commitment: We know you are busy, so we’ve designed our courses to be completed in just one week.
+Time Commitment: We know you are busy, so we’ve designed our courses to be completed in just 5 days.

 Students will receive access to their courses about 7 days before the course start date.
 Prior to that, we will hold optional orientation webinars.
 We strongly encourage students to participate in the orientation webinars.
 NYU will notify enrolled students of webinar dates and times via email.
 Webinars will also be announced via Scientific American's Facebook page and Twitter feed.